Group Media & Photos

 Arrived in Honolulu with about 775 other internees aboard the military troopship the Shawnee.

-Rev. Zenkai Kokuzo arrived in Hawaii from Hokkaido in the mid-1930s, serving as an assistant priest at the Soto Mission's Taishoji Temple in Hilo and as a teacher at the Olaa Japanese Language School.
-In 1941, he was appointed head priest of the temple.
-With Kokuzo interned on the Mainland, parishioners maintained the temple throughout the war.
-Kokuzo returned to the mission after his internment and served there until his retirement.
+Zenkai Kokuzo arrived in the Hawaiian Islands from his native Hokkaido in the mid-1930s, serving as an assistant priest at the Soto Mission's Taishoji Temple in Hilo on Hawaii Island and as a teacher at the Olaa Japanese Language School.